Learn about this occupation – including typical duties, education required, salary and job outlook information, job boards and more.

 Labour market information informs users of supply and demand for specific occupations and sectors.
 It includes such things as salary and job outlook information.
 These resources support informed career decision making and job search efforts.

-- Explore Careers: Job Market Report - Gov. of Canada Job Bank
+- Trend Analysis - Job Market Report - Gov. of Canada Job Bank

 - Occupational Outlook Handbook (Social Scientists and Related Workers) - Job outlook for the U.S.